learning-zone/javascript-basics/README.md

 // Second function called
 // First function called
 ```
-As observed from the output, javascript didn't wait for the response of first function and remaining code block get executed.
-So callbacks used in a way to make sure that certain code doesn’t execute until other code finished execution.
+As observed from the output, javascript didnot wait for the response of first function and remaining code block get executed.
+So callbacks used in a way to make sure that certain code does not execute until other code finished execution.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>